gheorghebg11/Shell/README.md

 Recognizing shell gas stations

 TODO:
-- compare a model trained by me with a pretrained model in which I just fine-tune the classifier.
-If you are tuning a pretrained model, you’ll want to use Normalize to set mean and std.
-IN ALBUMENTATION
-- add dropout ?
-MOre generally play with other models
 - Enlarge the data set! --> add more categories
 - hyperparam tuning : batch_size, factorreduceLR, LR, architecture, at padding min_ratio
 - save tensorboard somehow (it resets after each fold) - can ask if I want to continue